bbrown430/endless-library/README.md

 # endless-library

-endless-library is a tool to easily download and send books to a Kindle, featuring Goodreads list imports, and intuitive CLI search functionality.
+endless-library is a tool to easily download and send books to a Kindle, featuring a search menu, Goodreads list imports, and an intuitive CLI menu.

 ## Features